LondonAlgorithms/PathfindingAlgorithms/slides.md

 ---

+Lee's Algorithm

+- Implements a simple BFS algorithm
+- Has a start position
+- Has a goal(end) position
+- Implementation that is based on a matrix

+---
+Lee's Algorithm - Step 1

+- Add start position to array of positions to be inspected

+---

+Lee's Algorithm - Step 2

+- Pick first element from array
+- Add all visitable neighbours of this element to the end of the array
+- Pop element from the array

+---

+Lee's Algorithm - Step 3

+- Repeat *Step 2* until you reach the goal position

+---
 ## Challenge 2

 John is living in London.
 He now has to travel across the city to visit his